lsst-dm/dmtn-185/index.rst

 What do we want?
 ----------------

-Logs, i.e., machine-generated output from software and systems involved in data taking are sometimes necessary in order to understand unexpected behaviour.
+Logs, i.e., machine-generated output from software and systems involved in data-taking are sometimes necessary in order to understand unexpected behaviour.
 Log provenance shares most provenance requirement with metrics data, except for being a blob rather than a scalar.

 What data paths do we have?